process-project/LGPPP_LRT/README.md

 ### What is this repository for? ###

 * LGPPP stands for LOFAR Grid PreProcessing Pipeline.
-It is part of the LRT (LOFAR Reductions Tools).
+It is part of LRT (LOFAR Reductions Tools).
 The actual PPP software is not in this repository, it can however be launched through the interface we provide here.
+* This does require access to the "Picas" database, which requires credentials which we do not provide here.
 * 1.0
-* These tools were developed by
+* These tools were developed by SURFsara and by the LOFAR e-infra group (enabled by e-infra grants 1600022, 160152, 170194 from SURFsura).

 ### How do I get set up? ###